sandstorm12/persian_readability_dataset/README.md

 # Persian Text Readability Dataset

-A readability dataset in the Persian language.
+A readability dataset in the Persian (Farsi) language.

 ## Information